September 7, 2018 10:48 am

 February 28, 2018 1:24 pm

-Published by Leonie Keogh
+Published by Catherine Wheeler

 Our 2018 Year 12 Programs are now over but what is left are the memories of many inspirational talks given by some of Australia’s leading scientists.
 There were so many presentations it is difficult to talk about them all but students heard about everything from dark energy and gravitational waves to waste transformation, algae farming,… Read more